inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 }
 ```

-## Access information

-!!! warning "Work in progress"

-    The access control fields are subject to change during November-December
-    2020 when the access control mechanisms to records are finalized.

 ### Owners (1-n)

 The owners of the record.
 All records must be owned by an agent in the system.